Grits Sandwiches for Breakfast

-Grits Sandwiches for Breakfast is the debut studio album by American musician Kid Rock.
-Released on November 27, 1990 by Jive Records, the album is marked by a straightforward hip hop style, in contrast to the rock-oriented sound of his later albums.
-Jive found the album difficult to promote due to its explicit lyrics, but upon release, it made Kid Rock one of Detroit hip hop's most successful recording artists, selling over 100,000 copies.
+Grits Sandwiches for Breakfast is the debut studio album by the American musician Kid Rock.
+Released on November 27, 1990, by Jive Records, the album is marked by a straightforward hip-hop style, in contrast to the rock-oriented sound of his later albums.
+Jive found the album difficult to promote due to its explicit lyrics and focus on sex rhymes but upon release, it made Kid Rock one of Detroit hip-hop's most successful recording artists, selling over 100,000 copies.

 History

-Kid Rock began his professional music career as a member of the hip hop music group the Beast Crew in the late 1980s.
+Kid Rock began his professional music career as a member of the hip-hop group the Beast Crew in the late 1980s.
 During this time, Kid Rock met rapper D-Nice, which led to Kid Rock opening at local shows for Boogie Down Productions.
 During this time, Kid Rock began his professional association with producer Mike E. Clark, who was initially skeptical of the idea of a white rapper, but was impressed by Kid Rock's performance; Kid Rock had prepared his own beats and used his own turntables to demonstrate his skills for Clark.
 In 1988, Clark produced a series of demos with Kid Rock, which led to offers from six major record labels, including Atlantic and CBS Records.
 With the help of D-Nice, Kid Rock signed with Jive Records at the age of 17, releasing his debut studio album, Grits Sandwiches for Breakfast in 1990, which featured production by D-Nice and Too Short.
 According to Kid Rock, the contract with Jive resulted in animosity from fellow rapper Vanilla Ice, who felt that he should have been signed.